IV bags in short supply across US after Hurricane Maria

 Mexico's (and others') gain

 Larger volume solution IV bags, including 500 ml and 1000 ml bags, are not manufactured in Puerto Rico, so the hurricane did not interrupt their production, noted Rader.
-"We continue making these and we're bringing additional units of large volume solutions courtesy of a permanent special importation granted by FDA."
+"We continue making these and we're bringing additional units of large volume solutions courtesy of a permanent approval granted by FDA."
 This permanent agency approval will directly benefit one of Baxter's plants in Mexico, according to Rader.

-Additionally, the FDA recently approved IV solution products from Fresenius Kabi, a global healthcare company headquartered in Germany, and Laboratorios Grifols, a separate global health care company based in Spain.

-"Both companies are expected to increase production of saline products in the coming weeks," Gottlieb said in a November statement.
-"We believe steps like these will help to improve the shortage situation over time."

 Necessarily, the FDA also has been in "frequent communication" with hospitals, medical centers and other organizations with guidance about conservation efforts to mitigate the shortage, Gottlieb added.
 To that end, the FDA posted a fact sheet compiled by American Society of Health-System Pharmacists and the University of Utah Drug Information Service that explained the situation and offered recommendations for care providers and pharmacies on the safety and conservation of the IV bags.